Office Hours: TuWeTh 2:00-3:00 or by appointment

 Tammy Stone, Ph.D., R.P.A. is a Professor of Anthropology at the University of Colorado Denver.
 She received her Ph.D. in Anthropology with a specialty in Archaeology from Arizona State University and her certification from the Register of Professional Archaeologist prior to coming to UCD.
 Stone has a distinguished record of teaching, research, and service and has served in numerous leadership positions on her campus including chairing Anthropology, as well as two departments that were placed in academic receivership by the college and as acting dean.
-Stone’s academic background is concentrated in archaeology, with particular emphasis on the dynamics of factionalism and alliance formation in communities in Southwestern Pueblos with a secondary interest in Higher Education Administration.
-She has published 5 books and more than 25 articles and book chapters.
+Stone’s academic background is concentrated in archaeology, with particular emphasis on the identity and the dynamics of factionalism and alliance formation in communities in Southwestern Pueblos with a secondary interest in Higher Education Administration.
+Due to an upcoming retirement, I will not be accepting new graduate students after Fall 2021.

 R.P.A., Registered Professional Archaeologist (1999)